Cattlemen’s Coffee House Opens in Franklinton, LouisianaNovember 29, 2022 (Published: December 10, 2021)

 The shop also pays tribute to generations of cattlemen in Washington Parish.

 “Coffee makes people happy and brings people together,” Schantell said.

 “Also, farming and cattle ranching have played a huge role in my family’s heritage through four generations: my great-grandparents, grandparents, parents and finally, us.”

 No Experience?
 No Problem.
 With the 7 Steps to Success

-Although they love coffee, the couple had no experience in running a coffee shop.
+Although they love coffee, the couple didn’t know how to open a coffee shop.

 Lane’s career has been in offshore and international oil drilling.
 Schantell has worked as a nurse in neurology and pain management.

 She stayed with her cousin in Baton Rouge while attending nursing school.
 “I went to a coffee shop called Charlies that had a great environment,” she recalled.
 “We wanted to bring something like that to our community.”

 A search for support led to Crimson Cup and our 7 Steps to Success coffee shop startup program.